 While many gamblers go on their hunch, others usually take insurance on specific instances.
-For pro-players, the most straightforward strategy is to decline all blackjack insurance offers.
+For pro players, the most straightforward strategy is to decline all blackjack insurance offers.
 There are two instances where your optimal strategy for insurance may change.

 Reducing Risk For Long-Term Profits

 Making a profit at blackjack means playing with long-term objectives in mind.
 This means that you must sensibly manage your bankroll and betting strategy.
-The golden rule is never to get caught up in a single hand to such an extent that it could devastate your bankroll and entire game.
+The golden rule is never to get caught up in a single hand to such an extent that it could devastate your bankroll and the entire game.

 The Bottom Line

 Blackjack insurance must always be regarded as a separate bet with limited outcomes.
 It is not intended to protect your original bet, despite being marketed as such.
 The fact that you can lose both your original bet and your insurance simultaneously is a testament to this.

 Playing blackjack offers a great house edge of under 1%, so adding side bets with higher house edges and limited outcomes will not always work in your favour.
 Think carefully when playing blackjack, and consider all possibilities.
 Good luck!